EmNudge/site/src/pages/notes/daily-brags.md

 This is a real document from a week ago!
 Perhaps this is a bit revealing into what I do on my weekend, but here you have it.

+Notice the following:
+- This is messy.
+Inconsistent capitalization, a lack of organization, and no care for consistent narrative.
+  - Spending time on improving these areas is time spent on the wrong thing.
-You'll notice that I put `?` next to todo list items that I'm unsure if I want to pursue.
-All my items should be actionable.
+- I put `?` next to todo list items that I'm unsure if I want to pursue.
+  - All my items should be actionable.
 If something feels too big, I'll make it optional.

-Also notice that I said this is the document from the end of the day and yet it still has items I had not done (like taking out the trash).
+- This "end of day" documentd still has items I had not done (like taking out the trash).

-This is fine.
-When I create my document for the next day I'll carry over yesterday's todo items.
-Sometimes I'll re-evaluate and realize I have more pressing things to get to.
+  - Not everything can or will be done.
+Unfinished items are moved over to the next day's document.
+Often, they are re-evaluated and scrapped.

-I try to fill in the `Done` section with as many "work" items as possible.
-This is partly to keep a record of things that might be important retrospectively and also to give myself a better feel of accomplishment.
-I can gaze upon my list of "stuff" and exclaim "Today I was productive!".
+- I try to fill in the `Done` section with as many "work" items as possible.
+  - This is partly to keep a record of things that might be important retrospectively and also to give myself a better feel of accomplishment.
+I can gaze upon my list of "stuff" and exclaim **"Today I was productive!"**.

 The `Done` section also has information that I will probably want to reference, like the license key (I cut off part of it) that I might need to use the next day.